Contracted Pharmacy Services

-As a “Patient Centered Medical Home” (PCMH) level III, we are committed to offering the best in comprehensive healthcare, including convenient pharmacy services within the Spectrum Health Services, Inc., network.
+As a “Patient Centered Medical Home” (PCMH), we are committed to offering the best in comprehensive healthcare, including convenient contracted pharmacy services within the Spectrum Health Services, Inc., network.

-We are privileged to serve the pharmaceutical needs of our community and are driven by a moral necessity to provide quality services and products at all of our convenient locations.
+We are privileged to serve the pharmaceutical needs of our community and are driven by a moral necessity to provide quality services and products.
 In doing so, we support the health and well-being of patients of all walks of life living in the Philadelphia metropolitan area.

 Discover all of the benefits we have to offer or contact us today to find out more!